 Information technology is a field that deals with the collection, retrieval, accessing, recording and organization of data.
 An IT professional must also stay current with the latest programs and technologies, such as server software and the various operating systems.

 Computer science is a field chosen by individuals who are interested in programming computers using algorithms.
 A computer science student will spend a lot of his or her time studying computer science theory and discrete mathematics.

-How is the bachelor’s degree in information technology degree structured?
+How is the online bachelor’s degree in information technology degree structured?

 - In-person courses can be recorded and made available via live-stream

 - Program accredited by the Computing Accreditation Commission of ABET